tarngaina/LtMAO/README.md

 ![](https://i.imgur.com/2w9yyKH.png)

 ## animask_viewer
-Edit MaskData's weights inside animation bins.
+Edit MaskData's weights inside animation BINs.

 ![](https://i.imgur.com/a0x8dQE.png)

 ## hash_manager
 ![](https://i.imgur.com/yki9fTP.png)

-Important: Wait for finish syncing/updating/loading all hashes before process with any LtMAO functions.
+**Important:** Please wait for all syncing/updating/loading hashes finished before process with any `LtMAO` functions.
 1. CDTB Hashes: Auto sync [CommunityDragon](https://github.com/CommunityDragon/CDTB/tree/master/cdragontoolbox) hashes.
 Can also be manually downloaded at mentioned link.
 2. Extracted Hashes: Extract personally by user.

     Hashes that can be extracted:
+    - binentries:
-    - VfxSystemDefinitionData <-> particlePath from bin.
+        - VfxSystemDefinitionData -> particlePath in BIN.
-    - StaticMaterialDef <-> name from bin.
+        - StaticMaterialDef -> name in BIN.
+    - binhashes:
-    - Joint hashes <-> names from skl.
+        - Joint hashes -> joint names in SKL.
-    - Submesh hashes <-> names from skn.
+        - Submesh hashes -> submesh names in SKN.
+    - game:
-    - File path that starts with `assets/` or `data/` inside bin.
+        - File path that starts with `assets/` or `data/` in BIN.
+If file type is `.dds`, extract 2x, 4x dds too.
 3. Custom Hashes:
+    - Custom Hashes is hashes that used with all LtMAO related functions: leaguefile_inspector, ritobin, wad_tool,...
     - Custom Hashes = CDTB Hashes + Extracted Hashes + User Manually Added Hashes
-    - Custom Hashes is hashes that used with all LtMAO related functions: leaguefile_inspector, ritobin, wad_tool,...

-Also has generate wad, bin hash function.
+Also has generate wad & bin hash function.
 Those generated hashes can be added to Custom Hashes with `->` buttons.
 ## vo_helper
 Make fantome work on all langs by cloning it.

+**Important**: The audio inside fantome must also come with events file to make it work on other langs.

 ![](https://i.imgur.com/YEafCGc.png)

 ## no_skin
 Create NO SKIN mod: Replace **almost** every League skins to default.

 `SKIPS.json`: Some skins cause League to crash when they get changed to base.
-This file tell the program to not change them back to base.
+This file tell the program to not change those skins to base.

 ![](https://i.imgur.com/wONCNnj.png)